Gnosia: Development

 It was designed as a Vita experience, with the logic of being on the Vita being that it would have been "buried" on other platforms by the competition.
 This logic was the same for why Unholy Heights released on the Xbox 360 despite being unpopular in Japan and late in its life, adding that having a small userbase typically leads to better reviews and the ability to target would-be fans more directly.
 By comparison, he noted, a bigger platform may lead to people who are not their target reviewing their games negatively.
-The popularity of Gnosia lead to people requesting they release a Nintendo Switch port of the game.
+The popularity of Gnosia led to people requesting they release a Nintendo Switch port of the game.
 They were not considering a port at first, though they were swayed when they noticed a number of commenters saying that the Vita was "dead."
 They were also recognized by Nintendo, and given a 70-second spot on a Nintendo Direct presentation advertising Gnosia for the Nintendo Switch.
 Hideki Yasuda, an Ace Research Institute analyst, believed that it would not have gotten this attention if it launched on Vita and Switch at the same time.

 Petit Depotto self-published the game for the Switch on December 17, 2020.
-It ultimately released internationally on the Switch on March 4, 2021, published by Playism.
-A Windows version was released on January 23, 2022 in English, Japanese, and Chinese, following a delay from 2021.
+It was released internationally on the Switch on March 4, 2021, published by Playism.
+A Windows version was released on January 23, 2022, in English, Japanese, and Chinese, following a delay from 2021.
 A port to PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S was released worldwide by Playism on December 14, 2023.